PythonCharmers/cookiecutter-faust/README.md

  * Sphinx documentation
  * Installable via pip in pypi
- * Testing via Nose and Coverage
+ * Testing via pytest, hypothesis and coverage

 In the future, we may include some other things like: